accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/methodologie.md

 Some methodology elements will offer you several testing methods, often as an alternative to assistive technologies for evaluating elements.
 With iOS, it is possible to plug the terminal into a computer with macOS and use the **Accessibility Inspector** application.

-**[Accessibility Inspector](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html)** is available from the software [Xcode](https ://apps.apple.com/fr/app/xcode/id497799835?mt=12) used for mobile application development.
+**[Accessibility Inspector](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html)** is available from the software [Xcode](https://apps.apple.com/fr/app/xcode/id497799835?mt=12) used for mobile application development.
 This tool is useful for carrying out certain tests.
 To activate it, launch Xcode, then from Xcode, follow the path *Xcode > Open Developer Tool > Accessibility Inspector*.

 ##### Android

 To perform certain tests on Android applications, third-party applications are required or can help you in the evaluation.

 - [**Android Accessibility Tools**](https://play.google.com/store/apps/details?id=com.google.android.marvin.talkback&hl=fr&gl=US): Android application allowing you to add options and gestures to the Talkback screen reader.
-- [**Accessibility Scanner**](https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.auditor&hl=fr&gl=US)&nbsp ;: Android application allowing you to carry out automatic tests for certain criteria.
+- [**Accessibility Scanner**](https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.auditor&hl=fr&gl=US): Android application allowing you to carry out automatic tests for certain criteria.
 Once installed, access the application from *Settings > Accessibility > Installed services > Accessibility Scanner*.

 ##### iOS and Android